goingjulian/Unicus/Unicus Frontend/README.md

 # UnicusAngularFrontend

 This software is part of the 'Unicus' application, built during the OOSE-project course.
-Unicus provides a datacleansing solution for Nobilex, which is software built by [Avisi](https://www.avisi.nl).

 This software was built using the Angular-framework, combined with TypeScript.